jidongxiao/CSCI1200-DataStructures/hws/05_online_dating/README.md

  - DATA REPRESENTATION (Must create and use homemade linked lists for the implementation.)
 (5 pts)
    - No credit (significantly incomplete implementation). (-5)
    - Uses std::vector, std::list, or data structures which have not been covered in this class. (-5)
+   - Uses iterators anywhere in the code. (-5)
    <!--- Member variables are public. (-2)-->
  - OUTPUT OPERATOR OVERLOADING (2 pts)
    - Does not overload the output (&lt;&lt;) operator. (-2)